 Most senior executives don’t stop to think about the time they spend on scheduling.
 However, when we analyze their processes, most new Prialto members spend a great deal of time on meeting “ping-pong”, the back-and-forth email exchange to agree on a time and place to meet.
-Your Prialto PA can help you offload this burden and provide a better experience for your clients and prospects.
+Your Prialto virtual assistant can help you offload this burden and provide a better experience for your clients and prospects.

 Offloading scheduling isn’t a big a step as you think

 Prialto guides many executives as they begin to work with their new assistant for the first time.
 While some executives are intimidated by the concept of giving up their calendar, there is nothing to be afraid of.
 Below are a few simple tips to get you on your way to successfully offloading scheduling:

 - Provide context: Before beginning, it is important to help your assistant understand your business, preferences, and preferred style of communication.
 Spend the time upfront to discuss with your assistant and develop a regular dialog

 - Start slow: You do not have to give up your entire calendar at once but can ease into things by copying your assistant only on those meetings you want them to set

 - Surface key information: You can save your assistant a lot of time and improve the quality of your service by using the following techniques when you copy your assistant to schedule a meeting:

 - Summarize important information (i.e. time, participants, location) at the top of emails so your intent is clear